 2 – Visit Bucharest and Row on the Herastrau Lake

 Bucharest is located on a huge water layer.
-For this reason, the city is dotted with generously sized parks, all with lakes and water bears.
+For this reason, the city is dotted with generously sized parks, all with lakes, rivers and water channels.

 The characteristic that most strikes foreigners, in addition to cleaning, is the fact that these parks are usable 24 hours a day.
 Visit the city in Summer and you will see families with children attending parks even at night.

 The Herastrau Park (now named after the last King of Romania, Mihai I), with its 187 hectares of greenery and water, is the true lung of the city.
 Being only one metro stop from the Government Palace in Piazza della Vittoria (Piata Victoriei), it is very easy to reach and never crowded.